ninarden97-stack/AI-Clinical-Research-Projects/README.md

 - Large Language Models (LLMs)
 - Prompt engineering
 - Structured data extraction
+- Machine learning prediction models
-- AI governance considerations
+- AI system architecture design
-- Human-in-the-loop AI systems
+- Human-in-the-loop AI workflows
-- HealthTech product design
+- Health technology product thinking

 ---

+# Background

+My background is in **clinical research operations and regulatory processes**.

+Through this work I became increasingly interested in how AI systems could improve healthcare operations, particularly in areas such as:

+- clinical trial workflows
+- safety monitoring
+- regulatory documentation
+- patient-facing health technologies

+This portfolio explores how those systems could be designed responsibly.

+---

 # Disclaimer

-These projects are conceptual prototypes built using publicly available example data.
+These projects are conceptual demonstrations using public or simulated example data.
-They are intended to demonstrate AI workflows and system design concepts rather than production systems.

-They should not be used for clinical or regulatory decision-making.
+They are intended to illustrate AI system design concepts and should not be used for clinical or regulatory decision-making.

----

-# About

-These projects explore how AI systems can augment expert decision-making in healthcare and clinical research environments.